Body Scan Meditation:

-Mindfulness and self-discovery is at the core of all meditation practices.
-We practice meditation to understand ourselves and get more in touch with our minds and body.
-This connection between the inner self and physical self helps heal us and promotes balance and peace in all areas of our life.
+Mindfulness and self-discovery is at the core of meditation practices.
+Oftentimes, we practice meditation to understand ourselves and get more in touch with our minds and body.
+Thus, the connection between the inner self and physical self can aide in self healing.
+Furthermore, promoting balance and peace in all areas of our life.
+With all the variations of meditation, body scan meditation is a popular choice.
+We’ll focus on it’s practice today.

 Mindfulness and other forms of meditation have long been associated with common bodily improvements.
-These improvements consist of better cognitive performance, reduced stress, improvements in anxiety and depression, better attention span/focus, and less negative thoughts about one-self.
+For example, better cognitive performance, reduced stress, improvements in anxiety and depression.
+Additionally, better attention span/focus, and less negative thoughts about one-self.

-Research has been conducted, suggesting that meditation not only helps physiologically, but has an effect on our mental state as well, helping to reduce symptoms of anxiety, depression and even insomnia.
+Research has been conducted, suggesting that meditation not only helps physiologically, but has an effect on our mental state as well.
+Hence, aiding in symptom reduction of anxiety and depression.
+Even helping with sleep disorders, like insomnia.

-There are many meditation practices that can help you explore the mind-body connection.
-However, body scan meditation is particularly useful if you want to feel more in tune with your physical and spiritual self.
+There are several meditation practices that can help you explore the mind-body connection.
+However, body scan meditation is particularly useful if you want to feel more in tune with your physical, and spiritual self.

 A specific 8-week long study of body scan meditation suggested positive effects on things like biological stress markers.